JCJ02/BACKEND-SETUP-GUIDE/README.md

-# How to Setup Server/Backend - Node.js (Express.js) with TypeScript and Prisma
+# How to Setup Server/Backend - Node.js (Express.js) with TypeScript and Prisma using PostgreSQL

 Learn more about the following technologies:
 - [Postgres SQL](https://www.postgresql.org/docs/current/)